-We currently have 24 registered care services and continue to receive very positive external certifications from the Care Inspectorate for those services inspected.
-Four services were inspected during 2020/21.
+We currently have 25 registered care services and continue to receive positive external certifications from the Care Inspectorate for those services inspected.
+Five services have received the highest grading (grade 6) and nine received a grade of 5.
+Three services were inspected during 2021/22.